sandeepan1999/Explore-COVID-19-Infodemic/README.md

 __References:__ https://towardsdatascience.com/@actsusanli

+## Data:
+The dataset used has the following columns:
+* Title - The title of the article.
+* Text - The main body of the post.
+* Source - The source site from which the article is extracted.
+* Label - Labelling of the article as genuine or fake.

 ## Data Cleaning:
 * First I converted all the rows in 'label' column to uppercase.
 * Created a function to read any news article, removed punctuation and changed to lowercase.